krishpranav/diamond-lang/README.md

 # diamond-lang
-diamond lang is an object orianted programming language
+diamond lang is an object-oriented programming language